Lecanyu/Notes/machine_learning/miscellaneous/index.md

 Three basic problems:
 1. Given the HMM model, how to calculate the probability of an observation. (forward algorithm)
-2. Given the HMM model and an observation, how to estimate which the most possible hidden state sequences are.
+2. Given the HMM model and a sequence of observations, how to estimate which the most possible hidden state sequences are.
 (Viterbi algorithm, dynamic programming)
 3. Given the observation data, how to estimate the model parameters. (learning problem, Baum–Welch algorithm)

 Note: